By Red Casual 7th March 2019

 I was so proud to have been part of the group that put on a benefit for his wife Mandy and two daughters Tiffany and Lyndsay – we held it at the famous Heaven nightclub and Madness, Pet shop boys, Tall Paul, Brandon Block, Terry Farley, Steve Lee, Judge Jules, all played for free, the event sold out and we managed to raise thousands of pounds for the family.

-Excellent tribute there mate.
+Excellent tribute their mate.
 Have you ever been up for any Scottish matches?

 The club scene?
 How did you come to be with the Flying crowd, which club nights did you start out at?